-The aggregate split of total remuneration paid to the top two key senior management personnel (who are not Directors or the CEO) for FY2016 are disclosed in bands.
+The aggregate split of total remuneration paid to the top two key management personnel (who are not Directors or the CEO) for FY2017 are disclosed in bands.
 Save for the two key executive officers described in the table above, the Company does not have any other key management personnel.
-The Company continues to disclose remuneration in bands in order to lower the risk of competitors approaching for our staff.
+The Company continues to disclose remuneration in bands in order to lower the risk of competitors approaching the Company's staff.

-The Company confirms that no employee is an immediate family member of any Director and whose remuneration exceeded \$\$50,000 during the financial year ended 31 December 2016.
+The Company confirms that no employee is an immediate family member of any Director and whose remuneration exceeded \$\$50,000 during FY2017.